Euclidean sets with only one distance modulo a prime ideal: Dimensions where tight 1-distance sets modulo exist

-\section{Dimensions where tight 1-distance sets modulo $\p A_p$ exist}
+\section{Dimensions where tight 1-distance sets modulo $\p A_\p$ exist}

 In this section, we determine the dimensions where there exist tight 1-distance sets modulo $\p A_\p$.
-Let $K$ be an algebraic number field, $A=\mathcal{O}_K$, and $A_\p$ the local ring obtained from the localization by a prime ideal $\p\subset A$.
+We continue to use the same notation as before.
+Throughout this paper, let $J$ denote the all-ones matrix and $I$ the identity matrix.
 It is well known that for a prime ideal $\p \subset \Oc_K$, the set $\p \cap \Z $ is a prime ideal $p \Z$ of $\Z$ for some prime number $p$.
 For this case, $\p \subset \Oc_K$ is called a prime ideal lying above $p\Z$.